Gawendz/HTR_dysgraphia/README.md

 - Qwen3-VL LoRA adapter for the dysgraphia-oversampled experiment,
 - Kraken/CRNN fine-tuned checkpoints for standard and dysgraphia-oversampled variants.

-The full TrOCR fine-tuned checkpoint contains a multi-gigabyte `model.safetensors` file and is not stored directly in this repository.
-The `models/trocr_large_dysgraphia_oversampled/README.md` file documents the checkpoint used and why the full weight file is kept outside Git.

 ## Notebooks

 The `notebooks/` directory contains the cleaned experimental notebooks for the three model families.
 They are kept as the main readable record of how the experiments were run.